Swallowed By The Deep?

 A yellow dory in Happy Adventure, Newfoundland and Labrador

-For hours, the only sounds were the splash of lines and the occasional call of gulls.
+For hours as they worked, the only sounds were the splash of lines and the occasional call of gulls.
 But when Dicks turned to check on Hallett, his stomach dropped—Hallett’s boat was gone.

 Panic set in as Dicks rowed to the spot.
-When he reached the buoy, he found only a jagged piece of the stern still tied to the keg.
+When he reached the buoy, he found only a jagged piece of the stern still tied to the floating keg.
 The wood was splintered as if something massive had struck it.
-There was no sign of Hallett, no other fragments of the boat, and no explanation.
+There was no sign of Hallett and no explanation.
+Whatever had happened to the boat had happened quickly and with great force, and it did it with enough stealth that it didn’t draw Dicks’ attention.

 “Thrasher or not,” Dicks spoke gravely to the crowd on the wharf, “it destroyed his boat in an instant—smashed it like it was nothing, and I didn’t hear a sound.”

-Whether a known predator or something more mysterious, one truth was clear: Even for seasoned mariners, the deep holds surprises — swift, silent, and merciless.
+Whatever it was — known predator or something more mysterious — one truth was clear: even for seasoned mariners, the deep holds surprises — and some are swift, silent, and merciless.

 Hallett’s body was never found.